jmervine/jmervine.github.io/README.md

 Technical leader with over fifteen years of experience.
 Currently focused on performance, stability and automation by day and open source tools and blogging about the aforementioned by night.
 Experience includes developer leadership, process management, project management, web application development, release engineering and systems engineering.
 Strengths include communication, collaboration, problem solving, as well as mentoring and managing technical staff.

-I just want to create useful things for useful people to help useful people become more useful.
+I want to create useful things for useful people, and in doing so help useful people become more useful.

 ## Specialties

 If you're looking for all the buzz words, I'm probably not the right candidate for you.
 I specialize in learning what I need to know to solve the problem at hand.

 That said, if you need the buzz words, here's a few.